DataWithCarter/data-engineering-primer/README.md

 # The Data Engineering Primer
 ## Motivation

-> Learn enough python/ scala/ sql so you can practice with leetcode questions daily
+> Teach you enough python/ scala/ sql so you can routinely practice leetcode questions
 >
-> Teach you the fundamentals of popular data engineering tools
+> Equip you with the fundamentals of popular data engineering tools
+>
+> To be your project partner throughout a Data Engineering project!

 ## Index:
 * [CLI & Vim](#cli-vim)